adamdecaf/imagecashletter/client/docs/ImageCashLetterFilesApi.md

 > IclFile GetICLFileByID(ctx, fileID, optional)

+Retrieve a file

-Retrieves the details of an existing File.
-You need only supply the unique File identifier that was returned upon creation.
+Get the details of an existing File using the unique File identifier that was returned upon creation.

 ### Required Parameters